compling-potsdam/misc-courses/syllabi/ss23-nlu-lit.md

 #### Activity

 Bring examples from local media articles.
+(Better: Upload them to or put link into page on moodle, so that we can show them in class / use machine translation, if necessary.)
 How does the article talk about ChatGPT?
 What kinds of attributes does it ascribe to the sytem, explicitly or implicitly?
 Does it use terms like "understanding", "thinking"?
 What is the stance that takes towards it -- positive, negative, neutral?
 What does it say about its abilities, practical and in principle?